bjchia/bjchia.github.io/consciousness.md

 ### Feeling Lost

+“Every day it gets a little easier, but that’s the hard part.
+But it does get easier” -Bojack Horseman

 ‘When you feel homesick,’ he said, ‘just look up.
 Because the moon is the same wherever you go.’

 Bad day, not a bad life.
 There is always some good in a bad day.